 Dr. Vogiatzi ordered several tests, including an MRI of Jill’s brain to check if her pituitary or hypothalamus looked abnormal, but unfortunately nothing was conclusive.
 An ultrasound of her pelvic area showed everything was in order.

 Dr. Vogiatzi advised her to come back in six months to give puberty a chance to start on its own.
-When it hadn’t, Dr. Vogiatzi referred Jill to Louise Pyle, MD, PhD, and Emma Bedoukian, MS, of the Differences of Sexual Development and Endogenetics Clinic, within the Roberts Individualized Medical Genetics Center (RIMGC).
+When it hadn’t, Dr. Vogiatzi referred Jill to Louisa Pyle, MD, PhD, and Emma Bedoukian, MS, of the Differences of Sexual Development and Endogenetics Clinic, within the Roberts Individualized Medical Genetics Center (RIMGC).
 They ordered genetic testing.